TrevorBon/demo/readme.txt

 # Demo prooject
 new chnages

-this is ok now and not a very bad change
+this is ok now and not a very bad change, new update required